 Can I have surgery to create a new breast after my mastectomy (breast reconstruction)?

-- What are the different choices?
+- What is the difference between natural tissue and implants?
 Which choice will look more like a natural breast?

 - Can I have breast reconstruction during the same surgery as my mastectomy?
 If not, how long do I need to wait?